 - Authorized Mobility Partner Email Address:

-Microsoft will provide confirmation to you and Google when the verification process is complete.
+Microsoft provides confirmation to you and Google when the verification process is complete.
 If you have License Mobility Agreements in place with Microsoft you can submit your License Mobility agreement information when you create a Windows VM.
-The information you provide here will be submitted to Microsoft.
+The information you provide here is submitted to Microsoft.
 You are responsible for managing true ups and renewals as required under their agreement.

-To submit your License Mobility agreement, go to the license submission page in the GCP Console.
+To submit your License Mobility agreement, go to the license submission page in the Cloud Console.

 To take advantage of this benefit, the following conditions apply:

-- All apps for Microsoft Server that are migrated to GCP by the License Mobility through Software Assurance program must be covered with active Software Assurance (SA).
+All apps for Microsoft Server that are migrated to Google Cloud by using the License Mobility through Software Assurance program must be covered by active Software Assurance (SA) contracts and a Volume Licensing (VL) agreement.

 The server apps must be on the list of eligible products.
 The list includes: